New user sign up using AWS Builder ID

 Target tracking scaling

-Application Auto Scaling creates CloudWatch alarms for scaling events based on a target metric value that you specify when you create target tracking scaling policies.
-Because it can affect scaling behavior, don't edit or delete these alarms.
-If you modify or delete these alarms, then recreate the target tracking policy.
+Because target tracking scaling policies can affect scaling behavior, don't edit or delete associated CloudWatch alarms.
+If you modify or delete these alarms, then you must recreate the target tracking policy.

 Troubleshoot incorrect cron expression

-Make sure that the cron expression is correct in the scheduled actions configuration for Application Auto Scaling.
-The cron format that Application Auto Scaling supports consists of six fields that are separated by white spaces: [Minutes] [Hours] [Day_of_Month] [Month] [Day_of_Week] [Year].
+Make sure that the cron expression in the scheduled actions configuration for Application Auto Scaling uses the following format: [Minutes] [Hours] [Day_of_Month] [Month] [Day_of_Week] [Year].
+The six fields must be separated by a blank space.

 Troubleshoot the desired task count update

-When you update the desired task count for ECS services, you might invoke a scale event.
-For scale-out activities, service auto scaling scales the desired count up to the minimum capacity value.
-For scale-in activities, service auto scaling scales the desired count out to the maximum capacity value.
-For both activities, service auto scaling continues to scale as required by the scaling policy associated with the alarm, and doesn't adjust the desired count.
+When you update the desired task count for an Amazon ECS service, you might invoke a scale event.
+For scale out, Application Auto Scaling increases the desired count to the minimum capacity.
+For scale in, Application Auto Scaling increases the desired count to the maximum capacity.
+In both cases, Application Auto Scaling continues to scale based on the scaling policy, but doesn't modify the desired count.

 Troubleshoot cluster capacity issues

-To prevent excessive scaling during scaling activities, auto scaling uses the actual running task count in a service as the starting point, not the desired count.
-If there aren't enough container instance resources to place the additional tasks, then excessive scaling might not be satisfied.
-If the container instance capacity is available later, then the pending scaling activity might succeed.
-After the cooldown period, further scaling activities continue.
+To prevent excessive scaling, auto scaling uses the actual running task count in a service as the starting point, not the desired count.
+If there aren't enough container instance resources to place the additional tasks, then auto scaling can't complete scaling.
+To resolve this issue, use capacity providers to automatically scale the container instance capacity.
+Otherwise, you must manually increase the container instance capacity.

 Related information